Rise of the Argentine Republic

 The Battle of San Lorenzo, showing the Libertador José de San Martín, trapped under his dead horse during the battle while is saved by Juan Bautista Cabral.
 The battle had a great symbolic, tactical and political impact, being the baptism of fire for the Grenadiers Regiment and the only battle of San Martin in Argentine territory.

 The rise of the Argentine Republic was a process that took place in the first half of the 19th century in Argentina.
 The Republic has its origins on the territory of the Viceroyalty of the Río de la Plata, a colony of the Spanish Empire.
 The King of Spain appointed a viceroy to oversee the governance of the colony.
-The 1810 May Revolution staged a coup d'état and deposed the viceroy and, along with the Argentine war of independence, started a process of rupture with the Spanish monarchy with the creation of an independent republican state.
+The 1810 May Revolution staged a coup d'état and deposed the viceroy and, along with the Argentine war of independence, started a process of rupture with the Spanish monarchy with the formal Declaration of Independence in 1816 creating an independent republican state.
 All proposals to organize a local monarchy (as in the contemporary Empire of Brazil or the First Mexican Empire) failed, and no local monarch was ever crowned.

 The national organization saw disputes about the type of relation that Buenos Aires should maintain with the other provinces, either as a centralised government or as a federation.
-The supporters of each project clashed in the Argentine Civil Wars as the Unitarians and the Federalists.
+The supporters of each project clashed in the Argentine Civil Wars in two camps known as the Unitarians and the Federalists.
 Some provinces of the former viceroyalty (turned first into the United Provinces of the Río de la Plata and then into the Argentine Confederation) tried to secede, some of them remained as independent countries up to modern day (Bolivia and Paraguay) and some rejoined Argentina (Republic of Entre Ríos).
 Two unitarian constitutions were promulgated and then rejected; the definitive one would be the federal Argentine Constitution of 1853, which is still in force.